mkashwin/unifiednamespace/06_uns_kafka/README.md

 This application has two configuration file.

-1. [settings.yaml](./conf/settings.yaml):  Contain the key configurations need to connect with MQTT brokers **key** | **sub key** | **description**  | ***default value*** |
+1. [settings.yaml](./conf/settings.yaml):  Contain the key configurations need to connect with MQTT brokers as well as the Kafka brokers
+    **key** | **sub key** | **description**  | ***default value*** |
     ------ | ------ | ------ | ------
     **mqtt** | **host**\*| Hostname of the mqtt broker instant.
 Mandatory configuration | *None*